-Here’s the top snorkeling areas to explore around Maui
+Here’s the best snorkeling in Maui places and beaches to explore around the island

 There’s a lot of cool snorkeling places to enjoy on the North shore to western side of the island.
 If you are looking to base yourself out in this area, check out the hotel accommodations for the following areas below: